meta-logi/metaagent-support/kafka-sink-plugin/README.md

-**kafka-sink-plguin** is a Kafka egress plugin for the MetaAgent.
-The plugin streams data from the MetaAgent to Kafka broker server(s).
+**kafka-sink-plguin** is a Kafka egress plugin for MTConnect Agents.
+The plugin streams data from the agent to Kafka broker server(s).

-Device data will be published to the topic MTConect.DeviceData.
-Device model will be published to the topic MTConnect.DeviceProbe.

 Here is a MetaAgent configuration example using this Kafka egress plugin:
 ```
 Devices = _metaagent_.xml